-Lily Allen's Life
+Lily Allen's Biography

 Lily Allen was born in Hammersmith, west London on 2 May 1985.